-- When using the truck's charging system or the solar panel, the red or silver 12v master switch can be in the "IN" or "OUT" position to allow recharging of the auxiliary battery. - When the camper is plugged into 120v shore power or a generator (electricity) the red 12v master switch can be "IN" or "OUT" to operate appliances.
-However, when these power sources are being used, the red 12v switch must be pulled "OUT" to allow for recharging of the auxiliary battery through the 30amp IOTA power converter.
+When using the truck's charging system or the solar panel, the red 12v master switch can be in the "IN" or "OUT" position to allow recharging of the auxiliary battery.

+When the camper is plugged into 120v shore power or a generator (electricity) the red 12v master switch can be "IN" or "OUT" to operate appliances.
+However, when these power sources are being used, the red 12v switch must be pulled "OUT" to allow for recharging of the auxiliary battery through the 30amp power converter.

-If you are plugged into shore power (110/120V electricity) and would like your aux. camper battery to be getting a trickle charge, make sure the red or silver push/pull 12v master switch is in the "ON" position (pulled out).
+If you are plugged into shore power (110/120V) and would like your battery to be getting a trickle charge, make sure the red push/pull master switch is in the "ON" position (pulled out).
 This will allow the camper battery to get a trickle charge through the power converter that is built into the camper (excludes shell models).